worldPeac3/worldPeac3/README.md

 </a>

 Entry-level **Network & Cybersecurity professional** with hands-on experience in system administration, SOC operations, and security monitoring.
-University of Toronto Cybersecurity Bootcamp graduate,
+University of Toronto Cybersecurity Bootcamp graduate.
 ---

 ## 🔐 What I Do